7 Best Articles on Dark Patterns

 The mobile web is a booming place right now, which means web designers are spending lots of time trying to figure out how to win over this particular class of users.
 One way not to do that?
 Dark patterns.
 While your company may get some superficial and short-term gains in the process, nothing good will come from it in the long-run.

-Dark Patterns are designed to trick you (and theyโre all over the Web)
+Dark Patterns are designed to trick you (and they’re all over the Web)

-No, it's not only youโsome user interfaces today intentionally want to confuse and enroll.
+No, it's not only you—some user interfaces today intentionally want to confuse and enroll.

 What is Refind?

-Every day Refind picks 5 links from around the web for every user, tailored to the user’s interests.
+Every day Refind picks the most relevant links from around the web for you.
 Picking only a handful of links means focusing on what’s relevant and useful.
 We favor timeless pieces—links with long shelf-lives, articles that are still relevant one month, one year, or even ten years from now.
 These lists of the best resources on any topic are the result of years of careful curation.

 How does Refind curate?